Benefits

 Are you starting your education before receiving a response to your application?

-Please note that if you start an education or training before receiving a response to your application, NAV will stop your unemployment benefit payments.
+Please note that if you start an education or training before receiving a response to your application, Nav will stop your unemployment benefit payments.
 Read more about what applies in your situation:

 If you start your education beforereceiving a response to your application, we will temporarily stop your unemployment benefit payments until you have received a response to your application.